Greens (vegetables) are considered superfoods for good reason. They have the ability to keep us stronger, live longer

 In addition to our macros, we also need micronutrients – vitamins and minerals – to grow, metabolize properly, and enjoy an overall sense of well-being.
 Even though we only need a comparatively smaller amount of micronutrients than macronutrients, they are equally as important to our health and wellness.

 Micronutrient deficiencies can lead to serious health concerns like fatigue, hair loss, muscle cramping, and migraines, none of which help get you closer to your goals!

 Vitamins are essential organic nutrients that are not made in the body, at least not in sufficient amounts, so we need to get them other ways.
 The best, healthiest choice is through whole, unprocessed foods, like the ones found on the list below (2).

 Vitamins are either fat-soluble (A, D, E, K) or water-soluble (B-complex, C), just meaning they require either healthy fat or water in order to be absorbed by the body.

 ALL vitamins play important roles in your overall health.

 - Vitamin A: is essential for eye and brain health; it regulates growth and keeps your immune system healthy

 - Vitamin D: is a special vitamin that’s actually made in your body when your skin is exposed to sunlight.
 While it’s available in some foods and as a supplement, it’s most bioavailable when we get regular sun exposure and our body makes it the natural way.
-It functions to preserves and promotes bone health, and helps to keep your respiratory system healthy.
+It functions to preserve and promote bone health, and helps to keep your respiratory system healthy.
 It also enhances your mental and emotional well-being and keeps your immune system functioning in top form (3).

 - Vitamin E: protects not only the building blocks of your cells (lipids), but also your DNA by stopping free radicals from damaging the fragile structure of chromosomes.